Stronger connection between gender equality policies and economic policies

-The discussions will approach the relationship between gender equality and the economy from different perspectives: reinforcing gender mainstreaming and cross-sectoral collaboration, financing for gender equality, and promoting gender-responsive budgeting.
-Finland will produce the draft Council conclusions on future EU gender policies based on the review of the implementation of the Beijing Platform for Action in the EU (Beijing +25).
+The discussions approached the relationship between gender equality and the economy from different perspectives: reinforcing gender mainstreaming and cross-sectoral collaboration, financing for gender equality, and promoting gender-responsive budgeting.
+Finland produced the draft Council conclusions on future EU gender policies based on the review of the implementation of the Beijing Platform for Action in the EU (Beijing +25).

 Finland’s objectives during the Presidency